lopez-koade/Capvidia-/README.md

 ### What I learned

+All aspects of html and CSS were new to me, through this project and freeCodeCamp curriculum I learnt all the concepts and details required to accomplish it.
+The main takeaways were the use of Flexbox, Grid and variables, together with the concept of designing mobile first.
 The importance of making notes through the code to help find sections when needed.
+I also learnt how to commit and push, create branches and merge them through Git Bash.

 ## Author